 There are also many museums and art galleries in Reykjavik.
 You could spend the day learning more about Iceland's Viking settlers and notable figures from Icelandic history.

-Today could also be a great day to head out into the bay in the search for whales.
-You could go on a horse riding tour in the Icelandic countryside or even opt to see the city from above in a helicopter.
+Today you could go on a horse riding tour in the Icelandic countryside or even opt to see the city from above on a geothermal helicopter tour.

 If the weather conditions are good, you could go on a northern lights hunt in the evening, or even enjoy some drinks with the locals in a city famous for its nightlife.